home | what's new | other sitescontact | about

 Editor's last word:

 I like the Currier & Ives painting very much.
 It's my intention to have a small farm in Summerland; a meadow and lake for my rabbits, cows, horses, dogs, cats, birds; a good setting for myself out in nature.
 I also like what Dick Winters said and feel the same.
-This world, this life, more or less, has been a disaster for everyone; "and if somehow I managed to get home again, I promised God and myself that I would find a quiet piece of land someplace and spend the rest of my life in peace."
+This life, more or less, has been a disaster for everyone; "and if somehow I managed to get home again, I promised God and myself that I would find a quiet piece of land someplace and spend the rest of my life in peace."

 In this world, I have always felt far from home; but I have hope for the future.